RealAlexandreAI/json-repair/README.md

 - 🔗 Zero Dependencies: We've crafted a tool with zero external dependencies, keeping it lean and mean.
 - 📚 Rich Test Cases: Benefit from a comprehensive suite of test cases that ensure reliability and accuracy.
 - 🤖 Auto-Detection & Repair: Intelligently identifies and corrects a wide range of JSON errors, from syntax to structural issues.
-- 📐 Customizable: Offers the flexibility to tailor the repair process to your project's specific needs.
+- 📐 Terminal Cli Support: The feature can also be used in the command line and can be chained with command pipes.
 - ⚙️ No Anxiety About Error: json-repair always gives the string result.
 - 🌐 Open Source: Join a vibrant community of developers contributing to the ongoing evolution of the toolkit.